 At the same time, Calgaard fostered a spirit of campus community by instituting a three-year residence hall requirement and expanding campus facilities for academic and recreational activities.
 Most Trinity students consider close relationships with their professors to be one of the highlights of their Trinity experience.

 Today Trinity University is a place of beauty, characterized by rigorous academics, distinguished faculty, superior facilities, and some of the most modern and impressive resources in the country.
-U.S. News and World Report has ranked Trinity #2 in the West among colleges offering undergraduate and master's degrees for nearly two decades.
+U.S. News and World Report has ranked Trinity #1 in the West among colleges offering undergraduate and master's degrees for over two decades.